MaryKroustali/Thriftie_marketplace/README.md

 - [ ] notification in signup/login errors
 - [ ] add a image pic new color
 - [ ] add images to db as jpg
+- [ ] add a config to connect to db